suobset/MoodMusic/README.md

 We used React, Python, HTML/CSS, and Flask for languages.
 For tools: we relied heavily on VSCode, WebStorm, PyCharm, and GitHub.

-# izes we're going for:
+# Prizes we're going for:

  *  Best Software Hack
  *  Best Web Hack